Read your latest personalised notifications

 ESC certifications are both a proof of professional excellence to the patients and a way for practitioners to enhance their good practice.

-ACCA certification for Acute Cardiac Care
+Certification for Acute Cardiac Care specialists

 HFA certification for Heart Failure